Naturaily/Naturaily-netlify/_posts/2020-03-13-efficient-remote-work-tips-tricks.md

   extended period of time.
 Therefore, we have prepared a short guide on what to do to stay productive and maintain a good mental condition while remaining in isolation.
-tags:
-  - Remote work
-  - Work From Home
-  - Stay in
 related_posts: []
 ---
 The whole world is facing circumstances unknown to modern society.
 In Poland, all nurseries, schools, universities, cinemas, theaters and more have been temporarily closed to prevent the spread of the coronavirus.
 US is also taking serious measures, such as the ban on all inbound flights from Europe for a month.